kdw2060/hassio-addons/hassio-addon-api-consumer/README.md

 ## Installation

-1. In Home Assistant go to Supervisor > Add-on store
+1. In Home Assistant go to Settings > Add-ons / Supervisor > Add-on store
 2. Click the 3-dot menu icon > choose _Repositories_ > paste _https://github.com/kdw2060/hassio-addons_ in the pop up then click ADD.
 3. Now choose the reload option in the 3-dot menu
 4. The repository and the add-ons it contains should now apppear in the store.